ericrqs/Juniper-vMX/README.md

     grep network_vlan_ranges /etc/neutron/plugins/ml2/ml2_conf.ini
     ip addr |grep 'inet '

-You will need to provide the password for `admin` (or another privileged user you created), the _network_ id of the network you want to use for management, the public flat _subnet_ id you want to use for floating IPs, and the VCP and VFP image ids.
+You will need to provide CloudShell with the password for `admin` (or another privileged user you created), the _network_ id of the network you want to use for management, the public flat _subnet_ id you want to use for floating IPs, and the VCP and VFP image ids.